mschult2/meta-passthrough-patch/README.md

+**Usage**
+- You must have a Unity project that uses the Unity OpenXR Meta plugin, set up for passthrough in the usual way.
+    - Add CompositionLayer to the scene, set to layer OpenXR Meta and order -1.
+I have to add it at runtime, due to a Unity compiler bug.
+    - Enable the OpenXR feature Composition Layers.
+(The fix would be easier if I could disable it, but Unity grays out the button...)
+- Add WiviOpenXRCompositionLayersFeature.cs to your Unity project.
+- Enable the OpenXR feature "Passthrough Patch for OpenXR Meta".

 # Bug
 Passthrough stops working if the Quest 3 headset loses and regains focus.
 Which happens when you take the headset off and put it back on.
 Or if you put it to sleep and then wake it up.Additionally, passthrough doesn't work on the first app run after installing the app.